UniMath/largecatmodules/README.md

         representability
 - `FullArities` : definition of arities and their actions
 - `Signatures` : definition of signatures and their actions
+- `PresentableSig` : definition and representability of presentable signatures
 - `PresentableArity` : presentable half arities are representable.
-- `Arities/PresentableRawSig` : Representability of presentable raw signatures
+- `PresentableRawSig` : representability of presentable raw signatures
 - `quotientrep` : quotient action construction
 - `PresentableHArityCoproducts` : a coproduct of presentable half arities is presentable.
 - `PresentableHArityBinProdR` : if `a` is presentable, then so is the product of `a` with